catalystneuro/dandi_s3_log_parser/README.md

   --object_type blobs
 ```

-In the summer of 2024, this `blobs` process took less than 8 hours to run with one worker (and could easily be parallelized in the future) without any caches.
-The caches that accumulate over time help speed up the process over repeated calls - a run with caches took less than ?? hours.
+In the summer of 2024, this `blobs` process took less than 6 hours to run (with caches; 8 hours without caches) with one worker.
+The process could easily be parallelized if requested.

-`zarr` is likely to take longer, but the general process is the same.
+Mapping the `zarr` objects takes much longer (more than 12 hours, and is more memory intensive), but the general process is the same.